 \section{Abstract}

-This paper is the first in a series studying the quantum mechanical three-body problem within a modern microlocal framework.
+This paper studies quantum three-body scattering within a modern microlocal framework.
 We show that the three-body Helmholtz operator at positive energy gives rise to a pair of Fredholm maps between suitable anisotropic Hilbert spaces.
-Notably, we will consider decoupled indices that measure microlocal decay at spatial infinity.
-Despite the problem's rich history, new phenomena arise under this approach, particularly regarding diffraction.
-The treatment of this involves the second microlocalization framework introduced by Vasy in \cite{AndrasSM} for the uniform Fredholm analysis of two-body Helmholtz operator, which does not directly extend to the three-body case.
-This paper will clarify this structure.
-We will construct a pseudodifferential algebra, referred to as the three-cone algebra, which serves as a ``converse perspective'' to the second microlocalization.
-This algebra exhibits a scattering structure at one boundary face and a specific fibered structure (corresponding to the fibered structure for the three-body algebra) at another, which are connected by a fibered cone.
-We show that introducing suitable blow-ups at fiber infinities allows us to alter the three-cone algebra only at the symbolic level, thereby constructing the desired second microlocalized algebra, which can be further promoted to a calculus.
+Notably, we consider decay at various faces of spatial infinity separately, made precise via a compactification.
+Despite the problem's extensive history, new phenomena arise under this perspective, particularly regarding diffraction.
+Treating these phenomena requires the method of `second microlocalization' introduced by Vasy in \cite{AndrasSM} for the uniform Fredholm analysis of two-body Helmholtz operators at low energy, which does not directly extend to the three-body setting.
+This paper clarifies this structure.

+We construct the conormal three-cone algebra, which serves as a `converse perspective' to the second microlocalization in question.
+This algebra exhibits a scattering structure at one spatial infinity face and a specific fibered structure at another, connected by a fibered cone.
+We show that by introducing suitable microlocal blow-ups at fiber infinity, the conormal three-cone algebra can be modified at the symbolic level to construct the desired second microlocalized algebra, which can be further promoted to a calculus.
 Incorporating variable orders, we use this calculus to prove microlocal propagation estimates with respect to a new flow in phase space.
 This flow has several radial sets (i.e., equilibria) which behave like saddles, so radial point estimates are required.
 By combining these estimates with elliptic regularity, and applying the result of Vasy in \cite{AndrasSM} as a black box, we show that the refined Fredholm maps can indeed be constructed.